More smoke than light in e-cigarette row

 Debate over health benefits rages as cops crack down

-Electronic cigarettes, known as e-cigarettes, are back in the public eye following a series of police crackdowns.
-E-cigarettes are illegal under Thai law.
+Electronic cigarettes, known as e-cigarettes, are back in the public eye following a series of police crackdowns on e-cigarettes which are illegal under Thai law.

-The Commerce Ministry law bans the production, import, sale and possession, of e-cigarettes.
+The Commerce Ministry law bans the production, import, sale and consequently possession, of e-cigarettes.

 The debate comes amid some public confusion as to whether the law is being applied evenly.
-Some traders openly sell e-cigarettes and associated paraphernalia, and some users are open about smoking them in public.
+Some traders openly sell the devices and associated paraphernalia, and some users are open about smoking them in public.

-Meanwhile, at least five police crackdowns on e-cigarettes took place last week in Pathum Thani, Pattaya and Samut Songkhram.
-One of the crackdowns in Pattaya involved a net idol who was arrested for possession of a device.
+Meanwhile, at least five police crackdowns on e-cigarettes were mounted last week in Pathum Thani, Pattaya of Chon Buri, and Samut Songkhram.
+One of crackdowns in Pattaya involved a net idol who was arrested for possessing a device.

-Deputy police spokesman Pol Col Krissana Pattanacharoen warned those who import e-cigarettes into the country could face up to 10 years in prison and a hefty fine.
-Anyone caught selling e-cigarettes or is found in possession of them could face a 5-year maximum jail term.
+Deputy police spokesman Pol Col Krissana Pattanacharoen warned those who import e-cigarettes into the country could face maximum jail term of 10 years and fine of five times the import value.
+Anyone who sells e-cigarettes or is found in possession of them it could face a 5-year maximum jail term.

-E-cigarettes use battery power to heat an element to disperse a solution of chemical substances including glycerine, flavouring and usually nicotine, resulting in an aerosol that can be inhaled by the user.
+E-cigarettes use battery power to heat an element to disperse a solution of chemical substances including propylene glycol or glycerine, flavouring and usually nicotine, resulting in an aerosol that can be inhaled by the user.

-The Department of Disease Control (DDC) and anti-tobacco networks insist e-cigarettes are much more hazardous to health than tobacco cigarettes.
-Previous studies have detected formaldehyde, used to preserve corpses, in the vapour ofnsome e-cigarettes.
+The Department of Disease Control (DDC) and anti-tobacco networks insist e-cigarettes are much more hazardous to health than tobacco cigarettes as previous studies have detected formaldehyde, used to preserve corpses, in the vapour from some e-cigarettes.

-But e-cigarette supporters have raised a 2015 report commissioned by the NHS in Britain to fight for legalisation of the device.
+But e-cigarette supporters have raised a 2015 report commissioned by the Public Health in Britain to fight for legalisation of the device.

 The report titled "E-cigarettes: an evidence update" says best estimates show e-cigarettes are 95% less harmful to health than normal cigarettes, and when supported by a smoking cessation service, help most smokers quit tobacco altogether.

-It said a high level of formaldehyde was found when e-liquid was overheated to levels unpleasant to e-cigarette users, but there is no indication e-cigarette users are exposed to dangerous levels of it.
+It said a high level of formaldehyde was found when e-liquid was overheated to levels unpalatable to e-cigarette users, but there is no indication e-cigarette users are exposed to dangerous levels of it.